 The scholarship will be open to accept submissions for the 2021 school year beginning on January 1, 2021.
 Any applications submitted before this period will not be accepted.

 Applicants must submit their completed application by July 31st.

 Applicants must meet the following criteria:

 - Be seeking or in the process of completing higher education at an institution in the United States (either as an undergraduate or graduate student).
-High school seniors may apply if they have been accepted to a college or university of their choosing.

 - Have a GPA of at least 3.0

 *Scholarship is not available to present or future clients of ABC Law Centers (owned by Reiter & Walsh, P.C.).

 This scholarship is annual; applicants must submit the following materials by the July 31st deadline:

 - A completed application (see below for the application form)